-BETA2: Controls revised - issue resolved.
+BETA3: Notes provided - issue resolved.

-OPERATIONS/MAINTENANCE PLAN (STANDARD NUMBER 9)

-A Long-Term Operation and Maintenance Plan shall be developed and implemented to ensure that stormwater management systems function as designed.
+OPERATIONS/MAINTENANCE PLAN (STANDARD NUMBER 9): A Long-Term Operation and Maintenance Plan shall be developed and implemented to ensure that stormwater management systems function as designed.
 A Stormwater Operation and Maintenance (O&M) Plan has been included in the submittal.

-ILLICIT DISCHARGES (STANDARD NUMBER 10)

-All illicit discharges to the stormwater management system are prohibited.
-The report narrative indicates that an illicit discharge compliance statement will be provided under separate cover.
+ILLICIT DISCHARGES (STANDARD NUMBER 10): All illicit discharges to the stormwater management system are prohibited.
+An illicit discharge compliance statement is provided.